PersephoneQueenOfFlowers/quadric/README.md

 ...

+I set up most of the logic for handling the curiously named 'A to Z' and 'Z to A' buttons.
+The parent component passes a boolean to the workflows, and the jsx is currently set up to display the workflows in chronologically reverse order as it appears to me in the UI.

+...

 Finally, I renamed the scripts and added new ones in the package.json because I was a bit uncertain about whether craco was supposed to replace those run scripts or was just doing different things.
 I didn't like the immediate risk of script name collision or doing one thing when I wanted to do another.
 Maybe why the CSS is cattywampus??🔦

 ...